|Richard arrived early. Mary watched from the kitchen yard as William vigorously shook his hand, ushered

 “Sara, I haven’t even talked to Mother yet.
 I’m sure she’ll want to have her say in the plans.
 As for a double

 wedding, I didn’t know you were betrothed.
 Has something taken place since lunch that I haven’t heard

-about?”
-Was Sara’s excitement prompted only by her enthusiasm for Mary’s engagement to Richard or was
+Was Sara’s excitement prompted only by her enthusiasm for Mary’s engagement to Richard or was she really

 “Mother and Father are in his office,” said Sara.
 “They said they wanted to go over some accounts.
 Don’t

 There was a very brief pause after Mary’s knock.
 “Come in children,” said Ann.

 “Richard and I have decided to marry - with your permission, of course, but I understand that has already

 been granted.”
 Mary nodded deferentially to her father.